spacecloud-io/space-learn/content/Frontend Course/react-basics/user-management.md

 Play around with it a little.
 Try putting in incorrect passwords or sign up with an existing email.

-That's a lot of work in one video.
+That's a lot of work in one topic.
 Great job buddy.
 The next one is adding, fetching, deleting and updating todos.
 So it will be covering the entire database module more or less.
 Things are starting to get really exciting.